antoniofiorillo/Basestrap/README.md

 # Basestrap

-A Wordpress Starter Theme create by [FiorilloDesign.it](https://www.fiorillodesign.it/)
+A Wordpress Starter Theme created by [FiorilloDesign.it](https://www.fiorillodesign.it/)

 ## List of the features